 To set up a recurring budget in Productive:

-Navigate to the desired budget, head over to the Recurring tab, and select the "Make this a recurring budget" option.
+Navigate to the desired budget, head over to the Recurring tab, and select the "Create a recurring budget" option.

 Choose the recurring interval (weekly, biweekly, monthly, quarterly, semiannually, annually) and specify the date for the next occurrence.
 This date marks when Productive will automatically generate a new budget.